 If you were picking players based on reputation or overall talent, you might take Penicheiro over Harrower.
 However if you’re judging Harrower on performance within the Sparks system this season, there are not many point guards having a better season.

-Moore is not a player that immediately jumps to mind when I think about the league’s best point guards, but she’s having a solid year, on both ends of the ball.
-I’ll borrow a comment from Liberty forward Shameeka Christon from after their recent victory over the Sparks:
+7. Loree Moore, New York Liberty – Distributor: Moore is not a player that immediately jumps to mind when I think about the league’s best point guards, but she’s having a solid year, on both ends of the ball.
+I’ll borrow a comment from Liberty forward Shameeka Christon from after their recent victory over the Sparks:"Loree Moore was the difference in the second half for us,'' Christon said.
+"She pushed the ball for us in transition which led to easy baskets which we needed.
+She was also everywhere on defense.
+She stepped up big for us.''

 She is one of the better defensive point guards in the league and that means that she is not only facilitating offense for her teammates, but also disrupting the offense for opponents.
 She does a little bit of everything, but seems to disappear for long stretches of time.
 And unfortunately, her high turnover percentage limit her effectiveness as a distributor.